What Higher Education Institutions Need to Know to Comply With the FTC’s Safeguards Rule

 How SCA Makes It Easier to Comply with the FTC’s Safeguards Rule

 Implementing changes for compliance can be expensive.
-Since most colleges and universities are focused on controlling costs in order to keep tuition low and attract new students, complying with the new rules – including the upfront and annual recurring costs for hiring a Chief Information Security Officer (CISO) and implementing the required measures – can really break an educational institution’s budget.
+Since most colleges and universities are focused on controlling costs to keep tuition low and attract new students, complying with the new rules – including the upfront and annual recurring costs for hiring a Chief Information Security Officer (CISO) and implementing the required measures – can really break an educational institution’s budget.

 At SCA, we know education is your focus, not cybersecurity.
 With our Centurion ESO Program, we become your CISO and report to your institution’s Board of Directors as required for less than half what it would cost to manage it on your own.
 We have more than 17 years of experience successfully implementing information security programs.
 We also specialize in the measures enumerated within the Safeguard Rule, including: